 Car / scooter key hiding solutions for surfers

 Here we go with the pros and cons of having a good and expensive car, especially when you are a true-hearted surfer.
-Leaving the keys on top of your tire won’t work anymore if you feel bad your car getting stolen.
+Leaving the keys on top of your tire won’t work anymore if you feel bad about your car getting stolen.

 ↓ ↓ ↓